gnolang/gno/docs/getting-started/using-gnoland.md

 That's it 🎉

 This tutorial covered the essential steps to install, configure, and manage a Gno.land node using the `gnoland` binary.
-By exploring various subcommands and flags, you can effectively set up and maintain your Gno.land environment.
+By using various subcommands and flags, you can effectively set up and maintain your gno.land node.
 For more details, refer to the `--help` option with each subcommand.